upavadi/TngApi/README.md

 ## Upload User Images
 - Place shortcode `[upavadi_pages_submit-image]` in your Upload page .
-- User images are uploaded in to TNG/photos/ directory with the collection name specified by you.
+- User images are uploaded in to TNG Folder/photos/ directory with the collection name specified by you.
 I have called my collection, uploads.
 - To set this up,
   - Enter the name for the collection in settings >TngApi > Photo Upload mediaID.
   - In TNG admin, go to media and create a collection with same name.